7 Different Types Of Pimples and the Best Ways to Treat Them

 Also known as “closed comedones,” whiteheads are one of the most common types of pimples.
 They look like small white bumps.

-Whiteheads form when your pores get clogged with dead skin cells and sebum then gets covered by a layer of skin and develops pus inside.
+Whiteheads form when your pores get clogged with dead skin cells and sebum then get covered by a layer of skin and develop pus inside.

 It’s always tempting to pop all types of pimples but don’t.
 Picking and popping whiteheads just spread bacteria to the surrounding pores.

-Instead, try an over-the-counter (OTC) treatment like sulphur, salicylic acid, or benzoyl peroxide.
+Instead, try an over-the-counter (OTC) treatment like sulfur, salicylic acid, or benzoyl peroxide.

 2. Blackheads